-- Review the liquidity and interest rate risk process - Consider the maturity of assets on the statement of financial position - Review and monitor capital risk and the capital adequacy process - Assess the various liquidity and interest-rate shock scenarios and their impact on earnings and capital - Allocate the assets and liabilities to reduce risk and increase profitability - Monitor the Bank's exposure to currency risk
+- Review the liquidity and interest rate risk process - Consider the maturity of assets on the statement of financial position - Review and monitor capital risk and the capital adequacy process - Assess the various liquidity and interest-rate shock scenarios and their impact on earnings and capital - Allocate the assets and liabilities to reduce risk and increase profitability - Monitor the Bank's exposure to currency risk - Monitor the performance of activities and placement of Islamic banking funds - Review the interest rate sensitivity reports on a regular basis to ascertain and manage the interest rate risk in the banking book ("IRRBB") - Recommend the ICAAP on an annual basis to the CARC

-The Committee is chaired by the CFO and is made up of the CEO, COO, Head of Compliance, CRO, Financial Manager, Treasury Manager and Area Manager.
-During 2022 the ALCO met as per its charter and minutes were kept and filed.
+The Committee is chaired by the CFO and is made up of the CEO, CRO, and Treasury Manager.
+During 2023 the ALCO met as per its charter and minutes were kept and filed.